 Building Design Standards

-- Insulated Walls: Modern construction materials help block sound transmission between indoor and outdoor spaces.
+- Insulated Walls: Utilizing modern construction materials with high sound transmission class (STC) ratings ensures effective sound insulation between indoor and outdoor spaces, minimizing noise penetration.

 Quiet Zones

-Designating specific areas as quiet zones helps maintain peace and tranquility:
+Designating specific areas as quiet zones helps preserve tranquility and protect noise-sensitive areas:

 Smart Technology and Data-Driven Planning